tosc-rs/mnemos/rfcs/0000-driver-registry.md

 This WON'T necessarily work for userspace, or if MnemOS ever gets dynamically loaded drivers, which may be compiled with a different version of Rust, or potentially not Rust at all.

 For this reason, non-static users of these drivers will need to use the serialization interface instead.
 Userspace would send a serialized message to the expected UUID.
-The kernel would then use the associated `fn(&[u8]) -> Result<T>` to deserialize the message, and send it to the associated channel
+The kernel would then use the associated deserialization function to deserialize the message, and send it to the associated channel

 ### Uniqueness of drivers